 History of Dogo Argentino

-Dogo Argentino has a sharp sense of smell as well as bravery.
-It could pursue and catch wild boars, peccaries, pumas, and lesser-known wild predators in the Argentinean territory.
-It can withstand long trips and weather conditions.
-The dog is a hunter and a guard dog.
+The Dogo Argentino possesses a keen sense of smell and remarkable bravery, enabling it to pursue and capture wild boars, peccaries, pumas, and other lesser-known predators found in the Argentinean territory.
+It exhibits endurance during long trips and can withstand various weather conditions, making it an ideal hunting and guard dog.

 Distinctive Features of Dogo Argentino

-Dogo Argentino has a short all-over white coat and occasionally some have a black spot on the head.
+The Dogo Argentino is characterized by its short, all-over white coat, with the occasional presence of a black spot on the head.

 How to Take Care of Pet Dogo Argentino?